 How Much Do Precious Gemstones Cost?

-However, what has been coming more in fashion recently is gemstone jewelry.
-Diamonds and Gold are great, but some people prefer an elaborate, beautifully cut tourmaline gemstone rather than tons of sparkles.
+As time goes on, different trends rise and fall in popularity.
+One of these recent trends is gemstone jewelry.
+Diamonds and gold are great, but some people prefer an elaborate, beautifully cut tourmaline gemstone rather than a ton of sparkles.

-So how much do these gemstones cost?
-It’s difficult to pinpoint exactly, but below is a graph detailing the average price per carat of the most popular gemstones being used in jewelry design today.
+So, how much do these gemstones cost?
+It’s difficult to say exactly, but below is a graph detailing the average price per carat of the most popular gemstones being used in jewelry design today.

-As you can see, certain gemstones have a huge variation in price.
-Why is this?
+Certain gemstones have a huge variation in price, but why?
 How can turquoise vary from $10 to $1,000 per carat?

-The answer is there are many factors that determine the price of a gemstone.
+In truth, there are dozens factors that determine the price of a gemstone.

-The color of the gemstone can also greatly effect the price.
-Tourmaline is an example of a gemstone that comes in many different colors, some more rare and valuable than others.
-For example, neon-blue tourmaline is the most rare and expensive, while pink tourmaline is the most common and thus, the cheapest.
+Color is also incredibly important.
+Tourmaline is a gemstone that comes in many different colors, some more rare and valuable than others.
+For example, neon-blue tourmaline is the most rare and expensive, while pink tourmaline is the most common and thus, the "cheapest."

 Hardness is measured on the Moh’s scale, a scale of 1-10 that measures the resistance of gemstones and minerals against scratches.
 The higher the number, the stronger the material.

-As with price per carat, the hardness rating of various gemstones can vary widely, as illustrated in the graph below.
+As with price per carat, the hardness rating of various gemstones can vary widely, as illustrated by the graph below.

 There you have it!
-The average price per carat and the durability of some of the most common gemstones used for jewelry.
+The average price per carat and the durability of the most common gemstones used in jewelry.

 Enjoy all the information?
 Share this on Facebook so more of your jewelry loving friends can learn as well!

-Additionally, if you adore handmade jewelry, check out Bourne Jewelry’s wide variety of online collections.
-We are an independent jewelry shop located in the Arts District of Houston and would love to help you find the perfect jewelry piece that empowers you.
+Additionally, if you adore handmade jewelry, check out Bourne Jewelry’s online store.
+We are an independent jewelry shop located in the Arts District of Houston and would love to help you find the perfect jewelry piece for you!